 Hey, I’m Annie, a young, queer, and values-based marriage celebrant who uses the pronouns she/her/hers.

 I’m a massive goof ball and a sucker for belting out a tune whenever the mood strikes.
-I’m happily married to my high school sweetheart and I love a good belly laugh that comes right from my toes!
+I love a good belly laugh that comes right from my toes!
+I’m happily married to my high school sweetheart and we recently became parents to our miracle baby girl!

 In 2020, I was awarded Outstanding Youth Worker by the Youth Coalition of the ACT.
 You can read more about my Youth Work and why I was awarded here.